-Between November 17 and December 31, 2017, interest payable on each \$1,000 of the New Notes was 7% with the first payment due May 17th.
 Interest on the New Notes is payable on May 17 and November 17 of each year.
-For the total net interest expense on the New Notes and the Notes, please see the audited consolidated financial statements for the period ended December 31, 2017, which are available on SEDAR.
+For the total net interest expense on the New Notes and the Notes, please see the audited consolidated financial statements for the period ended December 31, 2018, which are available under the Company's SEDAR profile at www.sedar.com.